Simularia/medea/README.md

 ```

-## How to use medea
+## How to use MEDEA

-In order to run `medea`, some python packages are required.
+In order to run `MEDEA`, some python packages are required.
 These can be installed inside a virtual environment as in the following:

 ```{sh}
 $ virtualenv venv